proinsias/proinsias.github.io/_posts/2021/2021-04-06-python-the-simplenamespace-utility-class.md

 ---
 layout: single
-title: "Python: The SimpleNamespace Utility Class"
+title: 'Python: The SimpleNamespace Utility Class'
 date: 2021-04-06 15:48
 modified: 2021-04-06 15:48
 categories: til
 tags:
     - python
     - til
 ---

 > The `SimpleNamespace` type from the `types` library provides an alternative to an empty class